 Although it requires a bit more effort, indoor sowing is the most reliable technique for successfully growing most flowering plants, including wallflowers.

 - Sow the seeds: scatter the seeds on the surface of the substrate, using a small stick to create tiny furrows.
 Space the seeds about 3 cm apart.
-In pots, sow 3 to 4 seeds per pot, no more.
+In buckets, sow 3 to 4 seeds per pot, no more.

 - Cover lightly with compost or a little sieved compost: the seeds should be buried no more than 1-2 mm deep.